wallarm/product-documentation/include/waf/installation/already-installed-waf-postanalytics-middle.md

         yum list wallarm-node-tarantool
         ```

-    * If the version `2.18.x` is installed, then follow the current instructions for the WAF node and for [separate postanalytics][install-postanalytics-instr].
+    * If the version `3.0.x` is installed, then follow the instructions for the [WAF node 3.0][waf-installation-instr-latest] and for [separate postanalytics 3.0](/admin-en/installation-postanalytics-en/).
-    * If the version `2.16.x` is installed, then follow the instructions for [WAF node 2.16][2.16-installation-instr] and for [separate postanalytics 2.16][2.16-install-postanalytics-instr] or update [WAF node packages][nginx-modules-update-docs] and [separate postanalytics packages][separate-postanalytics-update-docs] to 2.18 in all installations.
+    * If the version `2.18.x` is installed, then follow the current instructions for the WAF node and for [separate postanalytics 2.18](/2.18/admin-en/installation-postanalytics-en/) or update [WAF node packages](/updating-migrating/nginx-modules/) and [separate postanalytics packages](/updating-migrating/separate-postanalytics/) to the latest version in all installations.
-    * If the version `2.14.x` or lower is installed, then please update the [WAF node packages][nginx-modules-update-docs] and [separate postanalytics packages][separate-postanalytics-update-docs] to 2.18 in all installations.
+    * If the version `2.16.x` or lower is installed, then please update the [WAF node packages](/updating-migrating/nginx-modules/) and [separate postanalytics packages](/updating-migrating/separate-postanalytics/) to the latest version in all installations.
+Support for installed versions will be deprecated soon.

     More information about WAF node versioning is available in the [WAF node versioning policy][versioning-policy].